Let spring blossoms bloom with a pretty coffee filter flowers craft for kids to make from our Member of the Month, Melissa!

 On a nice day, consider drying them using the natural breeze.
 Pin them on a clothesline or place near an open window.

-Twist into Colorful Coffee Filter Flowers
+Have Kids Twist Their Craft into Colorful Coffee Filter Flowers

 Take 2-3 filters and layer them on top of each other.
 I have the kids help figure out what colors will make nice combinations and we talk about matching and opposites.